Jitses/FinalMinorProject/design.md

 - D3 datamaps: http://datamaps.github.io/
 - D3 tooltip

+The datamap will be placed inside a div (containerMap) of a fixed width.

 ### Linked interactive view 2: Bar chart connected to map

 Technical component: D3 barchart

+The bar chart will be positioned next to the map in a div (containerBarchart)

 Data used: https://en.wikipedia.org/wiki/World_War_II_casualties

 ### Linked interactive view 3: Sunburst connected to map

 Technical component: D3 sunburst

+The sunburst will be positioned below the map.
+When clicked on a country, the page scrolls down to the sunburst and opens the data of the particular country.
+Jquery can be used to do this (https://stackoverflow.com/questions/18071046/smooth-scroll-to-specific-div-on-click).

 Data used: https://en.wikipedia.org/wiki/List_of_battles_by_casualties